hauhachoc/VietGa/README.md

 - Use MDList as  Tracker
 - Similar Manga Recommendations
 - Manually sync of Manga to and from Mangadex follows list
-- Sync Followed Manga's read chapters from MangaDex into Neko automatically
+- Sync Followed Manga's read chapters from MangaDex into VietGa automatically
 - Filter by Scanlation Group in chapter list
 - Look at an additional source for missing chapters not hosted on MangaDex
 - Ability to attempt to merge missing chapters from MangaDex with another source